 - inverter measurement - 100 kHz or more

-The vector scope functionality in the power module gives a fast overview if all voltage and current channels are connected correctly to the measurement device.
+The vector scope functionality in the power module depicts a fast overview of all voltage and current channels that are connected to the power module and if they are connected correctly to the measurement device.

 Multiple power modules

-Harmonics, THD, Flicker, Flicker emission, Rapid voltage, Background harmonics
+Harmonics, THD, Flicker, Flicker emission, Rapid voltage changes, Background harmonics

-These features will be described in the Power quality course on PRO training.
+These features will be described in the Power quality course in the PRO training.

-Period values are needed for detailed analysis of electrical equipment (e.g. analysing behaviour at faults or switching processes) and for fault recording (as a trigger argument).
-The period values are calculated for voltages, currents, active, reactive, apparent power, power factor and other parameters.
+Period values are needed to perform a detailed analysis of electrical equipment (e.g. analyzing behavior at faults or switching processes) and for fault recording (as a trigger argument).
+The period values are calculated for voltages, currents, active, reactive, apparent power, power factor as well as other parameters.

 Overlap: 25%, 50%, 75%, 90%, 95%, 99%